krlmlr/actions-sync/README.md

 ## Setup

 1. Fork this project.
-1. Make private if needed.
 1. Clone it locally.
 1. Remove all branches other than `main` in your fork.
+Run the code below.

     - Substitue `origin` with the name of your remote if needed
     - Omit the final `| sh` to see what's executed